 COVID-19 has changed many things, including how we work.
-Many people are working from home.
-Others are waiting for their workplace to re-open, while some may be continuing to work but in a different way.
+Many people are continuing to work from home, while others are slowly returning to the job as their workplaces re-open.
 No matter where and how you are working, it’s important to follow key preventive measures to stop the spread of COVID-19.

 - Stay home if you are sick or have been directed to self isolate by the Health Unit.